TranNTD/TranNTD/README.md

 ### Hi there 👋 My Name is Dung✨
-- 🔭 I’m currently working on projects about Data Analysis
+- 🔭 I’m currently working on projects about Data Science
-- 🌱 I’m currently learning more about Portfolio Analysis.
-My major is applied Math and i have a huge passionate with numbers.!
+- 🌱 I’m currently learning more about Big Data, Data Science and Finance.
+My major is applied Math and Data Science and i have a huge passionate with numbers.!
 - 🤔 I’m looking for help with correcting and improving my codes.
 - 📫 How to reach me: https://www.linkedin.com/in/ngoc-thuy-dung-tran-353462213/
 - ⚡ Fun fact: You should call me "Yung" if you are English speaker and "Jung" falls du Deutsche bist 😄